 It’s 2019, and Americans are more burdened by student loan debt than ever.

-You’ve probably heard the statistics: Americans owe nearly $1.3 trillion in student loan debt, spread out among about 44 million borrowers.
+You’ve probably heard the statistics: Americans owe over $1.3 trillion in student loan debt, spread out among about 44 million borrowers.
 That’s about $620 billion more than the total U.S. credit card debt.
 In fact, the average Class of 2016 graduate has $37,172 in student loan debt, up six percent from last year.

 But how does this break down at a more granular level?
 Are student loans being used to attend public or private universities?
 Is it mostly from four-year or graduate degrees?
 What percentage of overall graduates carry debt?
 Are more grads utilizing private student loan consolidation and refinancing?